-How to install Diaspora* into Jelastic PAI
+How to Install Diaspora* into Jelastic PaaS

 Diaspora* is an open-source user-owned distributed social network with more than 1 million accounts all over the world.
 It consists of separate nodes named podes.
 Each pode operates a copy of the Diaspora software and represents a personal web-server.